One unforeseen consequence of the rise of the internet has been an explosion in the illicit trade of child sexual abuse

 Child pornography is sexual abuse material.

-Over 25 million images are reviewed by the National Center for Missing & Exploited Children annually.
+More than 29 million reports of suspected child sexual exploitation are received by the National Center for Missing & Exploited Children annually.

 [That’s over 563,461 reports per week.]

 Defining child sexual abuse material.

 Child sexual abuse material (legally known as child pornography) refers to any content that depicts sexually explicit activities involving a child.
 Visual depictions include photographs, videos, digital or computer generated images indistinguishable from an actual minor.
 These images and videos that involve the documentation of an actual crime scene are then circulated for personal consumption.
 More recently, live-streaming sexual abuse has begun to surface.
 In these instances individuals pay to watch the live abuse of a child via a video streaming service.
 This type of abuse is incredibly difficult to detect, due to its real-time nature and the lack of digital evidence left behind following the crime.

 Though child sexual abuse material (CSAM) is a global issue, the United States remains one of the largest producers and consumers of child abuse content in the world.
 It’s important to understand the true nature and pervasiveness of child sexual abuse material to convey the urgent need to address this crime.

 Redefining "Child Pornography"